robin-cls/SWOT_l3_lr_ssh_doc/formats.rst

 ************

 This section presents the data storage formats used for the products.
-The official format is Netcdf whereas the format used for processing and publishing the data on the CNES HPC is ZCollection.
+The official diffusion format is Netcdf.

 Netcdf
 ++++++